somecallmejosh/ux-engineering-portfolio/content/blog/just-use-whatever-you-want.md

 Let's get one thing straight: I love semantic HTML.
 I've built entire design systems rooted in accessible markup.
 I've worked on sites where reducing bundle size was the difference between usable and unusable for end users.
 I believe in progressive enhancement.
 I think `fieldset`, `label`, and `aria-*` attributes are beautiful.
 But I've also seen people turn their "no-JS" purity into a nightmare.

 You know what's *not* fun?
-Reimplementing complex UI interactions from scratch using only `<details>`, `<summary>`, and duct tape.
+Reimplementing complex UI interactions from scratch using only `<details>`, `<dialog>`, and duct tape.
 You know what's really easy to screw up?
 Keyboard interactions, focus management, aria-live regions, scroll locking, lazy loading, form validation, data syncing…

 Sometimes, the complexity of your problem *demands* a framework.
 And if it doesn't now, it might next quarter.
 Starting with "just HTML" is great, until it isn't.
 And unless you like rewriting everything in a month, maybe plan ahead?